Third-Party Risk Management Frameworks: An Overview

 • Are there standard remediation processes in the literature associated with the TPRM framework?

-Once you have considered which specific business problems you need a framework to help you address, it’s worth examining some individual information security and supply chain risk management frameworks.
-Shared Assessments, NIST 800-161, and ISO 27036 can provide specific examples of important SCRM and TPRM controls, while information security frameworks such as NIST CSF can help drive your third-party risk management processes.
+Once you have identified the specific business problems you need to address, examine individual information security, supply chain, and non-cyber risk management frameworks.
+Shared Assessments, NIST 800-161, and ISO 27036 can provide specific examples of important SCRM and TPRM controls, while information security frameworks like NIST CSF can drive your third-party risk management processes.

 Keeping Up With Changing Third-Party Risk Management Frameworks